Skip to main content

 Region: Nationwide

 America's signature dessert: tender, cinnamon-spiced apple slices in a flaky, buttery crust, baked until golden.
-Best in autumn with fresh-pressed cider from orchards.
-November 2025 brings fresh harvests and farmstand pies.
-Serve warm with vanilla ice cream or, New England-style, with sharp cheddar cheese.
+It is at its best in autumn, alongside fresh-pressed cider, when the November harvest fills farmstands with pies.
+Serve it warm with vanilla ice cream or, New England-style, with sharp cheddar cheese.

 vegetarianContains: glutenContains: dairyContains: eggs